7-limit tuning: Lattice and tonality diamond

 This diamond contains four identities (1, 3, 5, 7 [P8, P5, M3, H7]).
 Similarly, the 2,3,5,7 pitch lattice contains four identities and thus 3-4 axes, but a potentially infinite number of pitches.
 LaMonte Young created a lattice containing only identities 3 and 7, thus requiring only two axes, for The Well-Tuned Piano.

 Approximation using equal temperament

 It is possible to approximate 7-limit music using equal temperament, for example 31-ET.

+Ptolemy's Harmonikon

+Claudius Ptolemy of Alexandria described several 7-limit tuning systems for the diatonic and chromatic genera.
+He describes several "soft" (μαλακός) diatonic tunings which all use 7-limit intervals.
+One, called by Ptolemy the "tonic diatonic," is ascribed to the Pythagorean philosopher and statesman Archytas of Tarentum.
+It used the following tetrachord: 28:27, 8:7, 9:8.
+Ptolemy also shares the "soft diatonic" according to peripatetic philosopher Aristoxenus of Tarentum: 20:19, 38:35, 7:6.
+Ptolemy offers his own "soft diatonic" as the best alternative to Archytas and Aristoxenus, with a tetrachord of: 21:20, 10:9, 8:7.

+Ptolemy also describes a "tense chromatic" tuning that utilizes the following tetrachord: 22:21, 12:11, 7:6.